The most influential trainers we know read voraciously.

 Best Personal Training Books

 Ignite provides a clear road map to starting your personal training career, building your clientele, establishing your reputation, and boosting your income.
-This book is the reason Jon launched the PTDC in 2011, and this revised and expanded edition reflects everything he’s learned since.
+This book has 1,000+ 5-star reviews and is also available in both Spanish and Chinese.

 Mullins, a frequent contributor to the PTDC and a master instructor and coach, shares 365 tips to help you become a better trainer, one day at a time.